Student housing & student accommodation

 Cons:

 You have to do all your own cooking and cleaning and pay all your bills on time.
-And traditionally, student houses used to be owned by dodgy landlords who didn’t look after their properties; hence they were often run-down and filthy.
+And traditionally, student houses used to be owned by dodgy landlords who didn’t look after them; hence student properties were often run-down and filthy.
 However, changes in the law mean things are improving – certainly when it comes to safety.
-Nevertheless, pick your dwelling carefully; lookout for mice and damp, and avoid gloomy houses with no central heating.
+Nevertheless, pick your dwelling carefully; look out for mice and damp, and avoid gloomy houses with no central heating.
+You might also end up in a house that’s further away from the actual uni buildings, so remember to factor in public transport costs if needed.

 Things to check: